Spanish soccer chief says he'll "fight until the end" rather than resign over unsolicited kiss

 "The government must act and take urgent measures: Impunity for macho actions is over.
 Rubiales cannot continue in office," Diaz wrote on the social media network X, formerly known as Twitter.

+Patri Guijarro, one of Spain's most talented midfielders, also wrote online: "It's over."

+Guijarro, Putellas and 13 others players submitted a letter of resignation in September over complaints about the culture under team coach Jorge Vilda.
+Guijarro said his management had an impact on her "emotional state," and refused to play in the World Cup in protest.

-Rubiales also announced Friday that he was awarding Vilda a new, four-year contract worth $540,000 a year.
-Fifteen members of the Spain women's squad, including Ballon d'Or winner Alexis Putellas, went on strike last year over complaints about the culture under Vilda's leadership.
+Undeterred, Rubiales announced Friday that he was awarding Vilda a new, four-year contract worth $540,000 a year.

+The previous manager of the women's national team, Ignacio Quereda, was accused of sexual coercion and homophobia by former players.

+Borja Iglesias and Hector Bellerin, players with the Spanish men's team, both submitted their resignation from the national squad in solidarity with Hermoso Friday.

 for more features.